wobo-gavin/repo0312/UPGRADING.md

 The entire concept of the StreamRequestFactory has been removed.
 The way this was used in /* Replaced /* Replaced /* Replaced Guzzle */ */ */ 3 broke the actual interface of sending streaming requests (instead of getting back a Response, you got a StreamInterface).
-Streeaming PHP requests are now implemented throught the `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Adapter\StreamAdapter`.
+Streaming PHP requests are now implemented through the `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Adapter\StreamAdapter`.

 3.6 to 3.7
 ----------